-- The The Social Security Administration
+- Social Security Administration (SSA) – Social Security card application

-- The Department of Veteran Affairs
+- Department of Veteran Affairs (VA) – Online application

-- The Office of Personnel Management
+- Office of Personnel Management (OPM)

-- The Department of Labor
+- Department of Labor

-- The Railroad Retirement Board,
+- Railroad Retirement Board

-If you are 65 or older, or disabled and get Medicare health insurance, please note that Medicare generally does not cover health services you get outside the United States.
+If you are 65 or older, or disabled and get Medicare health insurance, please note that Medicare generally does not cover health services outside the United States.
 The hospital insurance part of Medicare is available to you if you return to the United States.

-Patient Protection and Affordable Care Act (ACA)
+Affordable Care Act (ACA)

-If you are a U.S. citizen or a Legal Permanent Resident Alien you are responsible for filing U.S. federal income tax returns while abroad.
+If you are a U.S. citizen or Lawful Permanent Resident (green card holder), you are responsible for filing U.S. federal income tax returns while abroad.
 You will find useful information on the Internal Revenue Service (IRS) website, such as Frequently Asked Questions about taxes or how to apply for an Individual Taxpayer Identification Number (ITIN).

 If you are a U.S. government employee working overseas, you cannot claim the Foreign Earned Income Exclusion.
 For additional information, visit the IRS website

 Foreign Account Tax Compliance Act (FATCA)

-FATCA generally requires a foreign financial institution (FFI) to enter into an agreement with the Internal Revenue Service (IRS) to report information about certain accounts held by U.S. persons or foreign entities owned by U.S. persons.
+FATCA generally requires a foreign financial institution to enter into an agreement with the Internal Revenue Service (IRS) to report information about certain accounts held by U.S. persons or foreign entities owned by U.S. persons.

 Combating Fraud, Waste, and Abuse in Federal Tax Administration

-The Treasury Inspector General for Tax Administration (TIGTA) is responsible for oversight of IRS activities and for maintaining integrity in the U.S. Federal tax system.
-Fraud, waste, and abuse in Federal tax administration are unfair to all U.S. taxpayers and can take a variety of forms.
+The Treasury Inspector General for Tax Administration (TIGTA) is responsible for oversight of IRS activities and for maintaining integrity in the U.S. federal tax system.
+Fraud, waste, and abuse in federal tax administration are unfair to all U.S. taxpayers and can take a variety of forms.
 Please report any occurrences to the TIGTA hotline.